Cheltenham Gold Cup Preview, Tips, Runners & Trends (Cheltenham Festival)

 • Milan (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Lord Windermere in 2014, winning for J H Culloty at odds of 20/1 under the guidance of Davy Russell.
-Looking at the runners at the head of the market over the last 20 renewals there have been 10 winning favourites in the race.
-Whilst we wait for the 2025 Cheltenham Gold Cup remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 9 winning favourites in the race.
+Whilst we wait for the 2026 Cheltenham Gold Cup, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.

 Route to the Cheltenham Gold Cup

-Many trainers will target races to use as prep races before coming to the Cheltenham Gold Cup, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Cheltenham Gold Cup.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race